My First Next.js Project... This Site!

 October 3 2025

 When I first built my portfolio website, it was nothing more than a few HTML and CSS files stitched together.
-It worked fine — but it was static, hard to maintain, and not very flexible if I wanted to grow it into something bigger.
+This was a great starting point, but it was static, hard to maintain, and not flexible if I wanted to scale the site later.

-Recently, I decided to rebuild it using Next.js, a modern React framework.
-In this post, I’ll walk through why I made the switch, what I learned, and the steps I took to transform my static site into a Next.js project.
+Recently, I decided to rebuild the site using Next.js, a modern React framework.
+In this post, I’ll walk through why I made the switch and what I learned.

 Why Switch to Next.js?

-Static HTML and CSS are a great way to start.
+Static HTML and CSS sites are a great start.
 They’re simple and lightweight.
-Building my site this way forced me to be intentional with my design choices, and it was great for learning at the time.
+Building this way forced me to be intentional with my design choices, which was great for learning.
 But, as my site and ambitions grew, I started contemplating features like a blog, a projects section, or interactive components.
 Naturally, I hit limitations:

 - No components: I had to repeat the same header/footer on every page.